FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 ### Compose
 All these different containers are started and managed using Docker compose.
 Docker compose offers great customization that allows for startup sequences to be predefined in contrary to the commands that usually have to individually be entered to start individual containers with vanila docker.
 In this compose file a few key components are specified:
 - Docker image to use for the container
-- Volumes for containers for permanent data storage (without, data gets reset on container restart)
+- Volumes for containers for permanent data storage (without these volumes data gets reset on container restart)
 - Environmental variables for the container
 - Portbinding for container